This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

-I’ve known about “The Magic of Believing” by Claude Bristol for many years, and I finally read it so I can tell you about it.
+I’ve known about “The Magic of Believing” by Claude Bristol for many years, and I finally read it.
 I knew I would enjoy the book and get value from it, and I did.
-What I believed was proven accurate.

-“The Magic of Believing” was originally published in 1948, and plenty of time has passed since then for its message to be spread all over the place throughout countless personal development materials by those who were influenced by the book.
-I read the Condensed Classics Library edition, which was abridged and introduced by Mitch Horowitz.
-In case you aren’t familiar with the term, abridged means that it’s a shorter version of the original published book.
+“The Magic of Believing” was originally published in 1948, and its message has spread through countless personal development materials by those who were influenced by the book.
+I read the Condensed Classics Library edition, which was abridged (condensed) and introduced by Mitch Horowitz.

-“The Magic of Believing” is Claude Bristol’s guide to powerful thinking, and you’ll discover a specific daily strategy you can apply right away to increase your belief in yourself.
-Now on to the book review…
+“The Magic of Believing” is Claude Bristol’s guide to powerful thinking, and you’ll discover a specific daily strategy you can apply immediately to increase your belief in yourself.

 Clear Thinking Leads to Clear Results

-“It may be riches or fame or position or knowledge that you want. … You can have it, provided you are willing to make the objective the burning desire of your life. … By using the dynamic power of believing, you can set all your inner forces in motion … to reach your goal.” – Claude Bristol
+“It may be riches, … fame, … position, or knowledge that you want. … You can have it, provided you are willing to make the objective the burning desire of your life. … By using the dynamic power of believing, you can set all your inner forces in motion … to reach your goal.” – Claude Bristol

 You can only have what you desire if you believe you can.
-This reminds me of The LIttle Engine That Could.
-The empowering belief from that story is “I think I can,” and the main character keeps repeating that statement over and over again.
+This reminds me of The Little Engine That Could.
+The empowering belief from that story is “I think I can,” and the main character keeps repeating that statement.
 The lesson from that story is “I think I can, therefore I really can.”

-In “The Magic of Believing,” Claude Bristol gets driving home the point that you can have what you want when you know what it is that you want.
+In “The Magic of Believing,” Claude Bristol states that you can have what you want when you know what you want.

-“You must know where you are headed … before you’ll obtain what you are after. … It is desire for something new, something different, something that is going to change your life, that causes you to make an extra effort.” – Claude Bristol
+“You must know where you are headed … before you’ll obtain what you are after. … It is (a) desire for something new, something different, something that (will) change your life, that causes you to make an extra effort.” – Claude Bristol

 I’ve seen that in my own life.
-I didn’t know what I wanted, so I kept on having more of the same.
+I didn’t know what I wanted, so I kept having more of the same.
 I made myself miserable with that for a very long time.
-I didn’t believe in myself, and I didn’t see that I could bring about what I desired, so I didn’t bother even to think of what that specifically would be.
-I didn’t get specific about what I want.
+I didn’t believe in myself or see that I could bring about what I desired, so I didn’t even think of what that would be.
+I didn’t get specific about what I wanted.

 Perhaps it’s the same for you.
-Well, you don’t have to stay stuck there.
-What then do you do?
+Since you don’t have to stay stuck there, what do you do?

 “The first thing to determine is precisely what you want. … Ask yourself: Where am I headed?
 What is my goal?
-Have I visualized … what I really want?
+Have I visualized … what I … want?
 If success is to be measured in terms of wealth, can you fix the amount in figures?
-If in terms of achievement, can you specify it definitely?
-I ask these questions, for in their answers are factors that will determine your whole life from now on.” – Claude Bristol
+If in terms of achievement, can you specify it? … I ask these questions, for in their answers are factors that will determine your whole life from now on.” – Claude Bristol

 What are your answers to those questions?
-Take the time to answer where you’re headed in life and what your goals are.
+Take the time to answer where you’re headed and your goals.
 Be specific.
 For example, you could be specific enough to write out the vision for your life in 1 or 2 pages.

 I’ve done that, and it’s time to review my vision to see if it needs an update.

-Why is it important to think about what you want on a regular basis?
+Why is it important to think about what you want regularly?

 “Whatever we fix thoughts upon or steadily focus our imaginations upon, that is what we attract.” – Claude Bristol

-In my case, I spent many years focused on what I didn’t want, and of course, that’s what kept showing up in my life.
-I didn’t believe that I could really be, do, and have what I want.
-When I believe I can, then I allow myself to focus on what I want.
+In my case, I spent many years focused on what I didn’t want, and that’s what kept showing up.
+I didn’t believe I could be, do, and have what I wanted.
+When I believe I can, I allow myself to focus on what I want.
 Belief is the missing ingredient.
 Belief shows itself in action whenever necessary action is taken.

 Belief + Action = Results